Money in Vietnam: A Tourist Guide to ATMs, Cards and Exchange

 ATMs are everywhere in the cities of Vietnam.
 You won’t have to walk more than a few meters to find an ATM.

-In more remote locations like Ha Giang region in the far north or rural villages around Sapa finding an ATM may prove to be an impossible task.
+However, in more remote locations like Ha Giang region in the far north, rural villages around Sapa, or off-the-beaten-track destinations in the Vietnamese Highlands, finding an ATM may prove much harder.

-Visas and Mastercards will always be accepted by ATMs.
-For Maestro and AMEX you may have to try a few ATMs before you find one that accepts your card.
+ATMs almost universally accept Visa and Mastercard.
+For Maestro and AMEX, you may have to try a few ATMs before you find one that accepts your card.

 Withdrawal Fees